 More importantly than feeding plant-based however, is switching to a homemade diet.
 I understand that a (mostly) plant-based diet is not for everyone.
 I don’t know about the rates of cancer in dogs around the world, but one thing I did notice during our bicycle tour was that most people did not feed their dogs “dog food.”
 They took all the leftovers from meals and served it to the dogs (some probably contained foods dogs shouldn’t eat, so don’t just hand your unfinished dinner plate over to your pup!).

-It is well known that commercial pet foods are not always the healthiest option for our animals, as they contain fillers like corn and wheat, 4-D meat, “meat meals and meat by-products,” antibiotics, rancid and moldy grains, and a whole host of other shocking ingredients.
+It is well known that commercial pet foods (even those claiming to be the best dog food for a dog with cancer) are not always the healthiest option for our animals, as they contain fillers like corn and wheat, 4-D meat, “meat meals and meat by-products,” antibiotics, rancid and moldy grains, and a whole host of other shocking ingredients.
 There are plenty of high-quality store-bought options out there for our pets if the thought of home cooked meals for your dog is too much to handle.
 Try and stick to dehydrated, freeze-dried, or store bought homemade foods, if you can.
 I’ve seen many sources that say stick to cooked meat for a dog cancer diet, as opposed to a raw food diet to avoid bacterial contamination and diseases.

 Only Natural Pet has a great selection of high quality pet foods that fall into this category.